Exciting things to do in Lisbon

 Parque das Nações

-On the outskirts of the centre is this amazing urban-park with quite a few things to do and see like go shopping or take a cable car ride (which I found pointless) but I had to check out the Oceanário which is a recent addition to the city.
+On the outskirts of the centre of Lisbon is this amazing urban-park with quite a few things to do and see like go shopping or take a cable car ride (which I found pointless) but I had to check out the Oceanário which is a recent addition to the city.
 Designed by an American architect for the Expo ‘98 (whatever that is) the aquarium is a symbol of linking the country’s maritime past with its future of the roles it will have within the planet’s oceans.
 The main feature is the huge tank which is visible to visitors over two levels and holds over seven million litres of saltwater.
 I noticed a wide range of fish ranging from stingrays, sharks and some colourful ones which I couldn’t name.
 Around the central tank is four special zones which represents various oceanic ecosystems.
 There is the Antarctic, Pacific, Indian and Atlantic.
 These exhibits allows visitors to check out the birds, animals and vegetation typical of these regions.
 I seriously recommend this place if you are a family traveling with children and want to give them some light relief from walking around the city.